-The rider (cuts out) one steer or heifer from the cattle in the camp and brings that beast to the front of the camp and block and turns that beast at least two or three times to prove to the judge that they have the beast under their control.
+Campdrafting is a unique Australian pastime where a mounted rider enters a “camp” (corral or yard) which encloses six to eight head of cattle, and the rider cuts out one steer or heifer from the cattle in the camp and brings that beast to the front of the camp.
+They block and turn that beast at least two or three times to prove they have the beast under their control.

 Generally, the course is set to the left and once the beast has gone around the left peg, it must then be drafted around a peg on the right.

 Once that is completed, the rider then guides the steer through the “gate” which is two pegs placed apart.
-Once gated, the Campdraft is complete and the rider can be awarded up to a total of 100 points.
-Points are awarded for horsemanship and control of the beast.... within set time limits (usually 45-47 seconds).
+Once gated, the Campdraft is complete, and the rider can be awarded up to a total of 100 points.
+Points are awarded for horsemanship and control of the beast within set time limits (usually 45-47 seconds).

-Most Sucessfull Rider
+Most Successful Rider